rauc/rauc/docs/reference.rst

 ``boot-attempts-primary``
-  This configures the number of boot attempts to set when a slot is marked as primary (ie, when an update was installed successfully).
+  This configures the number of boot attempts to set when a slot is marked as primary (i.e., when an update was installed successfully).
   This is currently only supported when ``bootloader`` is set to ``uboot`` and defaults to 3 if not set.